marat-gainullin/rock-paper-scissors/README.md

 The game requires Java 8 to be installed.
 Since Java 8 is installed, everything is ready to run the game.

+## Build
+To build the game you need Maven.
+Cd into a folder of the project and type `mvn package` on the command line.

 ## Run
 Type on the command line `java -jar rps-console-1.0` and follow game's prompt to play.